5 Alcoholic Behaviors That Show Up In Relationships

 Often, we end up with a scenario in which neither really want the alcoholic to get sober.
-The alcoholic would have to make what looks like a monumental effort, while the other fears that a sober partner may stop needing them.
+The alcoholic and one with alcoholic behaviors would have to make what looks like a monumental effort, while the other fears that a sober partner may stop needing them.

 In larger families, this can extend to all members, who each get accustomed to a certain role in relation to the alcoholic.

 Finances play a major role in the well being of any relationship.
 After all, secure financial circumstances allow for couples to plan for the future.
 They make decisions on everything – from whether to take a vacation to whether to have another child – based on their financial situation.

 Alcoholism has led to countless financial meltdowns.
 The alcoholic spends more and more supporting his or her habit, often losing work in the process.
 They steal from their partner or other family members.
 They may even end up with legal fees, as their addiction causes them to make reckless mistakes.
 Treatment ultimately costs time and money as well.